yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 - If your proxy is using the default ports for each protocol, then set the ports for the HTTP and HTTPS proxies to the default, 80 and 443 respectively, instead of 8080 and 8443 as shown in the preceding illustration.

-- If you have only one proxy setup (HTTP or HTTPS), then set the same values for both.
-This configuration ends up setting OS environment variables or java system properties.
+- If you have only one proxy set up (HTTP or HTTPS), then set the same values for both.
+This configuration sets operating system environment variables and Java system properties.

 - The help text for each field shows which Java system property or environment variable gets set by the field.
 System properties have the "-D" prefix.
 For example "Specify -Dhttps.proxyPort".